rsksmart/bridge-transaction-parser/README.md

 ## Live monitoring tool

-The live monitoring tool enables real time monitoring or a given set of Bridge related events and methods.
+The live monitoring tool enables real-time monitoring of a given set of Bridge related events and methods.

 This tool can be helpful to track peg-ins, peg-outs or any other specific bridge action in real time.